CAE VimedixAR with Microsoft HoloLens

 Patients consider more than a physician’s ability when deciding who to visit for their medical needs.
-“I think folks assume that if a physician provides great care and has a great reputation for that care, that that’s really the only thing that matters from a patient’s perspective,” says Richard Sobieray, MHA, MsEd, CPA , senior associate vice president of network integration for USF Health and senior associate dean for Morsani College of Medicine.
+“I think folks assume that if a physician provides great care and has a great reputation for that care, that that’s really the only thing that matters from a patient’s perspective,” says Richard Sobieray, MHA, MsEd, CPA, senior associate vice president and chief financial officer for USF Health and vice dean of finance and administration for Morsani College of Medicine.
 Ability is still one of what Sobieray calls “the three A’s,” but it comes third in priority.
 The first two are availability and affability.
-Even though there’s a particular order patients follow, “all three of these go hand-in-hand,” says Sobieray.
+Even though there’s a particular order patients follow, “all three of these go hand in hand,” Sobieray says.

 November 16, 2017